zacwong2151/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+iVolunteer data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+iVolunteer data are saved automatically as two JSON files, `[JAR file location]/data/volunteerStorage.json` (volunteer storage) and `[JAR file location]/data/eventStorage.json` (event storage and _event-volunteer interactions_).
+Advanced users are welcome to update data directly by editing both data files.

+_**Note:** Event-volunteer interactions through `eaddv`, `elistv`, `eremovev` coming in v1.3!_

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to any data file makes its format invalid, iVolunteer will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>

 ### Archiving data files `[coming in v2.0]`